Vale of Pickering

-Administratively, the Vale of Pickering lies largely in the Ryedale District Council area with a smaller area to the east lying in Scarborough District.
+the North Sea coast to the east and the Howardian Hills to the west.

 Physical geography

 Climate

 As part of the United Kingdom, the Vale of Pickering generally has cool summers and relatively mild winters.
 Weather conditions vary from day to day as well as from season to season.
 The latitude of the area means that it is influenced by predominantly westerly winds with depressions and their associated fronts, bringing with them unsettled and windy weather, particularly in winter.
 Between depressions there are often small mobile anticyclones that bring periods of fair weather.
 In winter anticyclones bring cold dry weather.
-In summer the anticyclones tend to bring dry settled conditions which can lead to drought.
+In summer the anticyclones tend to bring dry, settled conditions which can lead to drought.
 For its latitude this area is mild in winter and cooler in summer due to the influence of the Gulf Stream in the northern Atlantic Ocean.